tytydraco/yessleep/out/Im_a_security_guard_who_works_the_night_shift_at_an_art_gallery_and_my_wife_bought_one_of_the_haunted_paintings.md

 “Would it make you happier if I were to draw a smiley face on her?”
 Cara asked.

 My wife dipped her finger into her glass of water, and I cried in agony as she drew a crude pair of dots and a pencil-thin smile on Harper’s featureless face.
-Cara frowned at my hawing mouth when she finished.
+Cara frowned at my gawping mouth when she finished.

 “Relax.
 We own it,” She said.
 “Besides, it’ll dry.
 Don’t worry.”